 This course has a hurdle requirement.
 Meeting the specified hurdle criteria is a requirement for passing the course.

-All programming submissions will be made through the school's web submission gateway, available on the school web site (https://cs.adelaide.edu.au/services/websubmission).
-Other assignments may be submitted through other electronic means that will be clearly identified on the assignment rubric.
+SubmissionAssignments must be submitted through electronic means that will be clearly identified on the assignment rubric.

 Extensions may be requested in advance for medical or compassionate reasons but (1) all requests must be accompanied by documentation, (2) extensions awarded will be in proportion to the time lost that is supported by documentation, (3) extensions are almost never granted on the final day unless the issue is both severe and unforeseen, and (4) extensions are never granted because you have been busy, have managed your time poorly or are overloaded in other courses.

-Programming marks will be returned to you within 10 working days.
+Programming marks will be made available immediately, as you will be graded in class by human demonstrators.
+Any other work submitted will be marked and returned to you within 10 working days.
 If your work is considered to not be a sufficient attempt, you may be asked to resubmit the work.
 If we can identify that you are trending towards overall insufficient progress (and at risk of triggering the minimum performance threshold) then we may contact you to make you explicitly aware of this risk, however, you should be tracking your own progress and making your best attempt at every piece of work, rather than aiming to scrape by.

 Grades for your performance in this course will be awarded in accordance with the following scheme: